Activity Based Funding Guidelines

 Funding Rules

-● Typically a chapter will be funded for once per year.
-However, a proposal rejected in one call of a year can be improved and submitted a subsequent call of that same funding year.
+- Typically a chapter will be funded once per year.
+However, a proposal rejected in one review of a year can be improved and resubmitted.

-● Large conferences follow a separate approval process handled by ACM HQ and hence not covered under this scheme.
+- Large conferences follow a separate approval process handled by ACM HQ and are not covered under this scheme.

-● Chapters should target an attendance of at least 50, composed mostly of professional members, student members or ACM members.
+- Chapters should target an attendance of at least 50, composed mostly of ACM members (professional / student), and non ACM members.

-● Chapters are encouraged to invite one speaker from the Eminent Speaker Program of ACM India to enhance the impact of the event.
-The ESP application is separate and on top of this activity funding.
+- Chapters are encouraged to invite one speaker from the Eminent Speaker Program of ACM India to enhance the impact of the event.
+The ESP funding is over and above this activity funding, and is not a part of the activity budget.

-● Proposals should be endorsed by (a) 20 ACM Members, (b) Two or more ACM Chapters (besides the one organizing it), or (c) Three or more academic or industrial institutions.
+- Proposals should be endorsed by (a) 20 ACM Members (Please upload a spreadsheet with first name, last name, email and ACM membership number of all the endorsing members), or (b) Two or more ACM Chapters (besides the one organizing it) in good standing, or (c) Three or more academic or industrial institutions.
 These endorsements should indicate that they will attend the event and support it.

-● Funding will cover the costs of renting a facility or infrastructure.
+- Funding will not cover the costs of renting a facility or infrastructure.
 Organizers should find a host ready to provide complimentary space and infrastructure.

 Selection criteria for activity approval

-● A clear statement of some objective, measurable value to multiple ACM members, the student chapter, the professional chapter, ACM India and/or the broader computing community.
+- A clear statement of some objective, measurable value to multiple ACM members, the student chapter, the professional chapter, ACM India and/or the broader computing community is required.

 Sample list of activities